 Initial impressions of LinkedIn Learning are positive.
 The interface is well put together, and it’s easy and enjoyable to browse through the thousands of courses available, without it all feeling too overwhelming.

 As you can see from the screenshot below, the range of subjects is huge.
 Courses range from short, individual offerings, right up to detailed “Learning Paths” that combine a selection of related courses to form a comprehensive overview of a subject.
 (Some of these run to dozens of hours, and are similar to the Specialisations on Coursera and the “In-depth programs” on FutureLearn).

 With so many courses, the difficulty is choosing what to pick!

 There’s an effective search facility, which comes in useful if you’re looking to learn a particular skill.
 For example, during my LinkedIn Learning review I decided to brush up on Excel Pivot Tables.
 The search facility lead me straight to a choice of relevant content.

 Having unlimited access to such a wide range of courses is a double-edged sword, as I mentioned when I reviewed SkillShare, another similar training platform.
 It’s all too easy to go flitting about – not settling to any one course.

 However, there is a positive to this too.
-Because your subscription gives you access to everything, it doesn’t actually matter if you decide to grab different nuggets of information from different courses.
+Because a subscription gives you access to everything, it doesn’t actually matter if you decide to grab different nuggets of information from different courses.